 The BRSC is required by its terms of reference to meet at least four times a year.
-The BRSC met four times in FY2016-17.
+The BRSC met four times in FY2017-18.

-RISK MANAGEMENT & INTERNAL CONTROL STATEMENT
+RISK MANAGEMENT AND INTERNAL CONTROLS STATEMENT

-The Board is responsible for risk governance and for determining the Company's level of risk tolerance and risk appetite.
+The Board is responsible for risk governance, and for determining the Company's level of risk tolerance and risk appetite.
 The Board oversees and reviews at least annually the adequacy and effectiveness of the Group's internal controls and risk management system implemented by Management to address risks.
 This system aims to provide reasonable assurance to investors regarding:

-- · safeguarding the Group's assets against unauthorised or improper use or disposal; - · protection against material misstatements or losses; - · maintenance of proper accounting records; - · reliability of financial information used within the business and for publication; - compliance with appropriate legislations, regulations (including requirements under the listing rules of the SGX-ST) and adoption of applicable corporate governance best practices; and - · identification and management of business risks.
+- · Safeguarding the Group's assets against unauthorised or improper use or disposal - · Protection against material misstatements or losses - Maintenance of proper accounting records - · Reliability of financial information used within the business and for publication - Compliance with appropriate legislations, regulations (including requirements under the listing rules of the SGX-ST) and adoption of applicable corporate governance best practices - · Identification and management of business risks